 Remember that the purpose of the mindfulness journal is to get your thoughts on paper.
 Be as creative as you want and write down why you feel the way you do.
 Or share your thoughts about topics in a poetic format, song, or any other creative method.
 Write at the time that you have the clearest mind, whether that’s morning or evening.
 Self-expression isn’t bound by any time of day, just when you feel like you need to get something off your chest.

 A mindfulness journal is a digital or physical journal with specific writing prompts that help guide you to write.
 The mindfulness journal should be physical in nature.
 If the journal is digital, you may want to print it out so that you can write on paper.

 When you open a mindfulness journal with writing prompts, head to the day of the week, that is your current day of the week.
-The paper will guide you to write.
+The paper will guide you on what to write about.
 Answer each writing prompt the best you can.
-Try to keep your time spent to 10 minutes.
-If you go over, don’t worry.
-As long as you answered the prompts the best you can, then you can move on.
+Take as much or as little time as you need to compile your thoughts.
+Don’t feel pressured into rushing through your mindfulness journaling practice.
+It’s not a race.

 For journals without writing prompts, try to date the page that you use when you begin the journal.
 Keep track of your progress.
 Keep in a state of full awareness as you write.
 Don’t write without a purpose.
 Be honest and reflect momentarily on what you wrote.

 What you write is up to you.
 There’s no right or wrong way to use your mindfulness journal.
 Make it your own.
 Set your own rules and guidelines.

 Write about your day, life, problems, ideas, or anything you feel would express yourself in this moment.
 Jot down your experiences or things you noticed in today’s meditation practice.
 Describe a conflict you had with someone to work through it.
 Describe the most mindful or aware experience you had today.